Myanmar's deposed leader Suu Kyi found guilty in widely criticised trial | Politics

 Mark Farmaner, head of pressure group Burma Campaign UK, said Monday's verdict should prompt more action.
 "Governments making statements condemning the sentencing of Aung San Suu Kyi should ask themselves, are they doing everything they can to help free political prisoners in Myanmar?
 I can guarantee the answer is no," he said.

+The junta says Suu Kyi is being given due process by an independent court led by a judge appointed by her own administration.
+Suu Kyi, the daughter of the hero of Myanmar's independence, spent years under house arrest for her opposition to military rule but was freed in 2010 and led her NLD to a landslide victory in a 2015 election.

+Her party won again in November last year but the military said the vote was rigged and seized power weeks later.
+The election commission dismissed the military's complaint.
+Historian and author Thant Myint U said military coup leaders thought their predecessors who introduced reforms more than a decade ago had gone too far in allowing Suu Kyi back into politics.

-(Writing by Martin Petty, Ed Davies, Robert Birsel, John Geddie and Simon Lewis; Editing by Simon Cameron-Moore and Angus MacSwan)
+"She remains far and away the most popular (figure) in Myanmar politics and may still be a potent force in what's to come," he told Reuters.
+(Writing by Martin Petty, Ed Davies, Robert Birsel, John Geddie and Simon Lewis; Editing by Simon Cameron-Moore, Angus MacSwan and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)